British narrow-gauge railways

 There were more than a thousand British narrow-gauge railways ranging from large, historically significant common carriers to small, short-lived industrial railways.
 Many notable events in British railway history happened on narrow-gauge railways including the first use of steam locomotives, the first public railway and the first preserved railway.

 History

 Early railways: before 1865

-The earliest narrow-gauge railways were crude wooden trackways used in coal mines to guide wooden tubs.
-Because of the restricted loading gauge of the tunnels and the need for the tubs to be small enough to be pushed by one man, these railways were almost all narrow gauge.
+The earliest railways were crude wooden trackways used in coal mines to guide wooden tubs.
+Because of the restricted loading gauge of the tunnels and the need for loaded tubs to be light enough to be pushed by one man, these railways were almost all narrow-gauge.
 These underground lines often had short above-ground sections as well.